harryho/blog-hugo/content/_index.md

     Spanish : "Hola mundo"
 ```

-The different languages above say the same two words "Hello World" are just for fun.
+The different languages above express the same meaning "Hello World".
 Basically most software engineers start writing "Hello World" application from the very beginning with different programming language.
 I hope after you read through this page, you will find programming is not rock science and everyone can code for fun.

-As I mentioned before, here is for beginner to code for fun instead of terrifying them, so I just pick some which is useful or popular you might already heard or convenient for people to try on your own.
-The languages are simply ordered by alphabet.
+As I mentioned before, here is for beginner to have fun to code sth, so I just pick some language which is easy to start or popular you might already heard or convenient for people to try it on your own.
+The languages below are simply ordered by alphabet.

 ###  Assumptions

 * You have a proper computer instead of a tablet or ipad.
 Actually you can write some code to create an app directly on your smart phone or tablet after installing some development apps. *AIDE*, *DroidScript* and *QPython* are such applications you can try if you want to play around.

 * If you use Mac, the code for Linux should work on Mac as well.
 You know how to start a terminal on Mac or a command prompt on Windows.
 Finally, you are ready to get your hands dirty.